Home ROTATOR CUFF TEAR OR TENDONITIS: WHAT’S WRONG WITH MY SHOULDER?

 Symptoms of rotator cuff tendonitis are usually mild to begin with and can include:

-A rotator cuff tear occurs when one or more of the tendon’s attachments to the arm’s humorous bone rips, or possibly even severs.
+A rotator cuff tear occurs when one or more of the tendon’s attachments to the arm’s humerus bone rips, or is completely severed.
 It can be the result of a single incident where you experience an impact to the shoulder while outstretched, or it can be the result of a degenerative tear.
-A degenerative tear is where the tendons in the rotator cuff deteriorate over time.
+A degenerative tear occurs when the tendons in the rotator cuff deteriorate over time.
 This type of tear usually develops due to factors like repetitive shoulder movements, aging, inadequate blood supply, and bone spurs.

 In either of these cases, there are two types of tears – a partial tear or a full thickness tear.
 A partial tear causes damage to the tendon, but does not create complete severance.
 A full thickness tear completely separates the tendon from the bone and is more likely to require surgery.